 Where an impairment loss subsequently reverses, the carrying amount of the asset (or a CGU) is increased to the revised estimate of its recoverable amount, however the revised carrying amount cannot exceed the asset's (or CGU's) original cost before impairment calculated as if no impairment loss had been previously recognized.

-During the nine-month period ended September 30, 2023 and the year ended December 31, 2022, there were no other indicators of impairment or impairment reversals on the Company's long-lived assets.
+During the years ended December 31, 2023 and 2022, there were no other indicators of impairment or impairment reversals on the Company's long-lived assets.

 Long-lived assets - Exploration and evaluation expenditures